RUCAIBox/RecBole/docs/source/get_started/distributed_training.rst

 2. Choose a model:
 >>>>>>>>>>>>>>>>>>>>>>>>>
-In RecBole, we implement 73 recommendation models covering general recommendation, sequential recommendation, context-aware recommendation and knowledge-based recommendation.
+In RecBole, we implement more than 100 recommendation models covering general recommendation, sequential recommendation, context-aware recommendation and knowledge-based recommendation.
 You can choose a model from our :doc:`../user_guide/model_intro`.
 Here we choose BPR model to train and test.